 In Indiana, requirements to obtain an electrician license vary by county.
 Please check with the College and your local county officials to determine eligibility and necessary requirements.

-* Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016–2017 Edition, Electricians, http://www.bls.gov/ooh/construction-and-extraction/electricians.htm (accessed March 2016).
-Expected national growth rate through the year 2024.
+* The median annual wage for electricians was $52,720 in May 2016.
+The median wage is the wage at which half the workers in an occupation earned more than that amount and half earned less.
+The lowest 10 percent earned less than $31,800, and the highest 10 percent earned more than $90,420.
+Source: Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, 2016-17 Edition, Electricians, on the Internet at https://www.bls.gov/ooh/construction-and-extraction/electricians.htm (visited September 08, 2017).
 National long-term projections and salary averages may not reflect local and/or short-term economic or job conditions and do not guarantee actual job growth or any particular salary.

 Need more information about any of our programs?
 An Admissions Representative would love to help.
 Simply fill out the form below and we'll quickly be in touch.